csbc92/Github-Actions-internal-DSL/README.md

 # Purpose of the DSL
-This internal DSL aims to make it easier to make Github Action pipelines and to enhance on the features.
+This internal DSL aims to make it easier to compose Github Action pipelines and to enhance on the available features.

-Added features which is not available in Github actions:
+Added features which is not available in Github Actions:

-* Global Steps - makes it possible to create steps that are prepended to all defined jobs instead of repeating trivial steps for each job (for instance 'checkout').
+* Global Steps - allows to create steps that are prepended to all defined jobs instead of repeating trivial steps for each job (for instance 'checkout').

-* Global operating system - makes it possible to make all jobs use a specific OS by defining it once in a global section.
+* Global operating system - allows to make all jobs use a specific OS by defining it once in a global section.

-* Global environment variables - makes it possible to set environment variables on all jobs.
+* Global environment variables - allows to define environment variables once which applies to all jobs.

-Individual jobs can override the global settings.
+Individual jobs can override the global configuration.

 # What does the DSL do
 The DSL builds a meta model instance of a pipeline and uses this instance to generate YAML output, which can be executed by the Github actions environment.
+The meta model is build by using a Construction builder pattern (https://www.martinfowler.com/dslCatalog/constructionBuilder.html)

 # Limitations
-It is important to notice that there are some limitations to the DSL.
-This means that the DSL does not (yet) fully implement the specification of the Github actions API.
+It is important to notice that there are limitations to the DSL.
+This means that the DSL does not (yet) implement the full specification of the Github actions API.
 In an ideal world the meta model should be abstracted to a level where the meta model is independent of the underlying platform.
-This is remains an usolved challenge because there is no standard definition of what concepts that constitutes an automated pipeline.
+This remains an usolved challenge because there is no general agreement of which concepts that constitutes an automated pipeline.
+Different platforms may share the general idea of automated pipelines, but they do not share the naming of the concepts.
+Hence, the development of an abstracted meta model would require knowledge from multiple domain experts.

 # Demonstration

-## Example 1
 This repository contains a game named TANKS written in Java.
 The process of building this game can be automated with a pipeline for Github actions.

-The program written in the internal DSL should be self-explanatory to users that have a background in Computer Science, Software Engineering or similar.
-It is recommended to have some knowledge of C#, Maven and *nix systems.
+The programs written in the internal DSL should be self-explanatory to users that have a background in Computer Science, Software Engineering or similar.
+It is recommended to have some knowledge of C#, Maven and \*nix systems

+## Example 1
+Constructs a pipeline that looks like this: Compile -> Unit test -> Package -> Install

 ### Generating the meta model instance